tekumara/notes/guildai.md

 Guild dynamically adds images saved to the run directory as TensorBoard Image summaries (tf.summary.image).
 Guild dynamically writes summaries for flags and scalars to a `.hparams` events file so they can be compared in the HParams tab.

+`guild tensorboard --export-scalars scalars.csv` will export all scalars to a csv file.

 ## Notebooks

 Example of running in a notebook: